Parklands and North Gosforth

-Parklands is an electoral ward of Newcastle upon Tyne in North East England.
-It encompasses the northern edge of the suburb of Gosforth, north of the Metro line and bisected north–south by the Great North Road to the northern boundary of the City of Newcastle, bounded to the west by the A1 and east by the A189.
+Parklands and North Gosforth is an electoral ward of Newcastle upon Tyne in North East England.
+It encompasses the northern edge of the suburb of Gosforth, north of the Metro line and bisected north–south by the Great North Road to the northern boundary of the City of Newcastle, bounded to the west by the A1 road and to the east by the A189.

-It possesses large areas of green space including Gosforth Park Race Course, Gosforth Wood and Gosforth Lake, plus a number of golf courses.
+It possesses large areas of green space, including Gosforth Park Race Course, Gosforth Wood and Gosforth Lake, plus a number of golf courses.
 Melton Park contains the remains of a medieval chapel which is a scheduled ancient monument.